eugeneandrienko/dotfiles/README.md

 Also, you may be need to install some fonts, like Terminus and Droid Sans Mono.

+For the FreeBSD `pefs-kmod` should be installed and `pefs` module should be loaded into the kernel.

 ### Contents

 * `cmd/` - shell-related configuration files.